mrjorgeparr/StockAnalysis-tool/README.md

 ## Overview

-This project is a web analytics tool for scraping data from Yahoo Finance to obtain key financial features of stocks, including Price/Earnings (P/E) ratio, EBITDA, profit margins, Market Capitalization, yearly percentage change in stock price, and dividend rate.
-The goal of this project is to provide insights into stock clustering based on these features and the discretized dividend rate.
+This project is a web analytics tool for scraping data from Yahoo Finance to obtain key financial features of stocks.
+The objective is to provide insights into stock clustering based on these features and the discretized dividend rate.

 ## Features